Volume Two

 [So Ilya-chan, please.
 Help that child.
 No… please, lend us your power.]

-Therefore, Ilya spoke to the girl.
+So Ilya spoke to her.

 "I have received her request.
 I will provide my utmost help."